bhargav-ma/Bhargav-FizzBuzz/README.md

 It contains 2 projects.
 One with FizzBuzz logic and the other has unittests covering all scenarios.

 Features:
-The Fizz and Buzz logic is provided from App.config.
-You can do enhancements through App.comfig in future.
+The Fizz and Buzz logic is provided using Dictionary datatype.
+You can do enhancements through in future.